kaapstorm/remind_me_again/doc/design.md

 ### Notification Integration

-Notification should have "Done" and "Later" actions, and if the user presses the name of the reminder, they should be taken to the Reminder Details / Show Reminder screen.
+Notification should have "Dismiss" and "Later" actions, and if the user presses the name of the reminder, they should be taken to the Reminder Details / Show Reminder screen.

 ### Validation